rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 We've already created a fanout exchange and a queue.
 Now we need to tell the exchange to send messages to our queue.
 That relationship between exchange and a queue is called a _binding_.
+In the above Tut3Config you can see that we have two bindings, one for each AnonymousQueue.

 <pre class="sourcecode java">
-channel.queueBind(queueName, "logs", "");
+@Bean
+public Binding binding1(FanoutExchange fanout, Queue autoDeleteQueue1) {
+	return BindingBuilder.bind(autoDeleteQueue1).to(fanout);
+}
 </pre>

-From now on the `logs` exchange will append messages to our queue.

 > #### Listing bindings
 >